DHTMLX/gantt-docs/data/api/gantt_onbeforerowdragend_event.md

 @template:	api_event
 @descr:

+{{note
+The method makes sense only if  api/gantt_order_branch_config.md is set to 'true'.
+Otherwise, the method will be ignored.
+}}

 - When event is fired the task is already moved to a new position, but the changes still can be reverted.
 - The event is blockable.
 Return *false* operation and move task to it's original location
 - Original position (parent and index) are available from handler arguments